dogweather/forkful/content/en/php/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML in PHP involves extracting specific information from HTML documents.
-Programmers perform this task to automate data extraction, web scraping, or to integrate content from various web pages within their applications, enhancing functionality without manual intervention.

 ## How to:
 For parsing HTML, PHP programmers can utilize built-in functions or lean on robust libraries like Simple HTML DOM Parser.
 Here, we'll explore examples using both PHP's `DOMDocument` and the Simple HTML DOM Parser.